 Blitz and other manufacturer s have argued that burn injuries and gas can accidents are all simply the fault of the consumer and assumes no responsibility.
 But Blitz and Walmart have been sued repeatedly due to improper warning labels and a lack of safety devices.

 The Consumer Product Safety Commission (CPSC) has encouraged manufacturers to produce gas cans with flame arresters.
 Flame arresters, in many case, could keep external flames outside gasoline containers from passing into the container.
 A flame arrester is a piece of mesh or a disk with small holes punctured it.
 They are regularly uses on safety gas cans, bottles of lighter fluid, and in fuel storage systems.

 Portable red gas cans can explode when exposed to heat and flames.
 This may not come as a shock to most consumers, though accidents can sneak up when a small amount of gasoline is left in the canister and there is a build-up of gas vapor in the canister.
 When gas vapor comes into contact with a spark, it may causes the vapor to ignite, leading to a flashback and the gas can may explode.

-Joe Lyon is an experienced Burn Injury lawyer and Ohio product liability attorney who understands the factual and emotional complexity of burn injury cases.
+Joe Lyon is an experienced Cincinnati, Ohio personal Injury lawyer and product liability attorney who understands the factual and emotional complexity of burn injury cases.
 If you or someone close to you has been injured in a red gas can explosion, please report the injury to Ohio Consumer Protection or contact the Lyon Firm to learn about your options.